Steve-Teal/pumpkin-cpu/readme.md

 ;
 ; LED Flash example
 ;
+            BR START ; Branch to start of program

 LED_PORT    DW 0  ; IO address of LED port register COUNTER     DW 0  ; Counter variable

-            LOAD #1         ; Load A with 1
+START       LOAD #1         ; Load A with 1
 LP1         OUT LED_PORT    ; Write A to LED port
-            LOAD #30        ; Load A with outer loop start count value, adjust this value for different clock speeds LP2         STORE COUNTER   ; Store A in counter variable LOAD #0xFFFF    ; Load A with 65536
+            LOAD #30        ; Load A with outer loop start count value, adjust this value for differnt clock speeds LP2         STORE COUNTER   ; Store A in counter variable LOAD #0xFFFF    ; Load A with 65536
 LP3         SUB #1          ; Subtract 1 from A